Featured Post

 }

-Claude Skills create reusable, portable SEO workflows.
-Instead of writing prompts each time, define a Skill in a skills/ directory with your SEO standards (title/excerpt lengths, internal linking rules, tag conventions) and invoke it with /seo-optimizer inside Claude Code.
-Skills transform ad-hoc work into systematic, repeatable processes.
+Claude Skills turn your SEO workflow into a reusable command.
+Define a skill with your standards (title/excerpt lengths, internal linking rules, tag conventions) and invoke it with a slash command inside Claude Code.
+This makes optimization repeatable without rewriting prompts.

 Lessons Learned